mAaronHardy/chimera/README.md

 ## Build

 Run `ng build --base-href=https://maaronhardy.github.io/chimera/` to build the project.
 The build artifacts will be stored in the `docs` directory.
+Make a copy of index.html and rename it to 404.html.

 ## Running unit tests